PrasannaPulakurthi/SPM/readme.md

 ### **Prepare dataset**

 Please download the [DomainNet dataset (cleaned version)](http://ai.bu.edu/M3SDA/), and put it under `${DATA_ROOT}`.
 Notice that we follow [MME](https://arxiv.org/abs/1904.06487) to use a subset that contains 126 classes from 4 domains.
-The `.txt` files on the image labels, are provided under `./datasets/domainnet-126/`.
+The `.txt` files on the image labels are provided under `./datasets/domainnet-126/`.
 The prepared directory would look like this:

 ```bash
 ${DATA_ROOT}